gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 // We can now read the state of the pin let pin_state = input_pin.is_set();

-input_pin.set(); // We can't set an input error, this produces a compile time error!
+input_pin.set(); // We can't set an input, this produces a compile time error!

 // We've changed our minds, we now want it to be an output!
 This
-// is easy to do
-let output_pin = input_pin.into_enabled_output_pin();
+// is easy to do, again it "consumes" the input_pin object let output_pin = input_pin.into_enabled_output_pin();

 // Set output pin high